 Council members are eager to hear from residents and committed to forums in which those conversations can occur.
-The format and structure of town meetings are virtual during the COVID-19 crisis.
-Please visit AuroraGov.org/Council to confirm meeting dates and find information on how to join.
+Please visit AuroraGov.org/Council to confirm meeting dates and find information on how to join, with some meetings taking place virtually, while others are returning to in-person events.
 If you don't know your council ward, go to AuroraGov.org and click on "Property Info."

 Ward II (Nicole Johnston) - Thursday, June 3, 6:30 to 8 p.m.

 Ward III (Marsha Berzins) - Wednesday, June 9, 6:30 to 8 p.m.

 Ward IV (Juan Marcano) - Wednesday, July 14, 6:30 to 8 p.m.